nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 There is an abstract `SortCommand` class that inherits from the abstract `Command` class.
 Then, there is a concrete `SortCommand` subclass for each possible order of sort.
 Meanwhile, there is a single `SortCommandParser` class.
 When it parses the arguments supplied to a `sort` command, it decides which of the `SortCommand` subclasses to instantiate.

-The following sequence diagram shows the operation of the command `sort o/date r/`:
+The following sequence diagram shows the operation of a sort featuring just two of the possible orders - by company and by date:
 ![Sort Sequence Diagram](images/SortSequenceDiagram.png)

 When calling the `parse` method of the `SortCommandParser`, the argument provided for the `o/` prefix determines which subclass of `SortCommand` will get created.
 In the event that the prefix is not provided, a `SortByDateCommand` is returned by default.